 ipconfig and hit enter.
 You’ll find something called Ipv4 address which is the internal address of that particular machine.

 Fetch this IPv4 address of both your mining rig and your PC.
-If you have more than a rig then fetch all of its IP address.
-Next follow the steps below
+If you have more than one rig then fetch all of its IP address.
+Next follow the steps below.

 Step 1: First close your wallet, then open your wallet config file and allow all those IP.
-Once done, save the file and keep the wallet open.
+Once done, save the file and keep the wallet open and running.

 ccminer -a x16r -o http://wallet-machine-ip:9999 -u coinguides -p x --coinbase-addr=RRgNXzz76y8P2aF5PDbTKnPb2PxTK2er6 -i 19 pause

 If it works then use the same batch file setup for all your mining rigs that you’d like to solo mine.